Unnati-96/Assignment1/Readme.md

-Learned Concept of Aggregation Pipeline: aggregate method .How many users have age 20? (used $match and $count operators) .What is the average age of all users? (used $group and $avg opeartors or stages ) .List the top 2 most common favFruits among the users.{used $group,$sort,$limit operators or stages}
+Learned Concept of Aggregation Pipeline: aggregate method .How many users have age 20? (used $match and $count operators) .What is the average age of all users? (used $group and $avg opeartors or stages ) .List the top 2 most common favFruits among the users.(used $group,$sum,$sort,$limit operators or stages) .Find the total no. of males and females(used $group and $sum operators ) .List unique favFruits(used $group operator)
+.What is the avg no. of hobbies per user? (used $unwind,$group,$sum and $avg operators or stages)